 • Miya-no-Watashi Park (Shichiri-no-Watashi)

-The last remaining vestiges of Old Tokaido Route's largest "Juku" station, Miya Juku
+The last remaining vestiges of Old Tokaido Route's largest post town—the Miya Post Town

-Sitting by the margins of the Horikawa River just south of Atsuta Jingu Shrine, this park is a memorial to both Miya Juku, the largest station of the Old Tokaido Route, and to the pier from which ships took travelers to Kuwana Juku, current Kuwana-City on Mie Prefecture, on the Shichiri-no-Watashi crossing along Ise Bay.
+Sitting by the margins of the Hori River just south of Atsuta Jingu Shrine, this park is a memorial to both the Miya Post Town, the largest and 41st town along the Old Tokaido Road, and to the pier from which ships took travelers to Kuwana Post Town, once the 42nd post town and currently Kuwana City in Mie Prefecture, on the Seven-Ri Crossing along Ise Bay.
+The name "Seven-Ri Crossing" comes from the crossing being seven ri long (1 ri being 3,927 meters).

-The current structures at the park are all reconstructions, but follow historically accurate descriptions of the original ones.
-The Night Light Tower was originally built in 1625 by the Lord of Inuyama Castle and retainer of the Owari Inuyama Domain, Naruse Masatora, following the dying instructions left by his father, Masanari, and using a piece of land adjacent to the nearby Seitokuji Temple, but years later was destroyed by strong winds.
+The night light tower was originally built in 1625 by the Lord of Inuyama Castle and retainer of the Owari Inuyama Domain, Naruse Masatora, and using a piece of land adjacent to the nearby Seitokuji Temple, but years later was destroyed by strong winds.
 Reconstruction in 1654 brought it to the current site, in order to better guide incoming ships.
-In 1791 it was destroyed again by a fire that spread from a nearby house.
-In the same year it was rebuilt by order of Naruse Masanori, then the 6th Lord of Owari Inuyama.
+However, it was destroyed again by a fire, and though a new tower was once more constructed, it again met a quick demise.
+Finally, the current tower was created in 1955 during the Showa era in nearly the exact spot it was originally located.

-The "Bell of Time" was built in 1676 in order to announce the time to locals and travelers, by Tokugawa Mitsutomo.
-The bell used during the Edo Period is still preserved at the Sofukuji Temple, located south of the Atsuta Jingu.
-The tower itself was rebuilt at the Miya-no-Watashi Park in 1983 and contains another bell, but it inherited the time-keeping function from the original one.
+The time-keeping bell was built in 1676 in order to announce the time to locals and travelers, by Tokugawa Mitsutomo.
+The bell used during the Edo period is still preserved at the Sofukuji Temple, located south of the Atsuta Jingu Shrine.
+The tower itself was rebuilt at Miya no Watashi Park in 1983 during the Showa period and continues to announce the time even today.

 SPOT OVERVIEW